liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 8. Click the *Targets* tab and check off the server instance(s) to which you wish to deploy your data source.
 Then click *Save*.

-Next, let's configure a mail session in WebLogic.
+Next, you'll configure a mail session in WebLogic.

 ## Mail Configuration [](id=mail-configuration)